-Interestingly, we see, also a subtle feature that the reddest CatWISE templates 15-18 appear to be anti-correlated with the SDSS references at $z\lesssim0.1$.
+Interestingly, we also see a subtle feature that the reddest CatWISE templates 15--18 appear to be anticorrelated with the SDSS references at $z\lesssim0.1$.
 This is more likely not physical but a selection effect that a faint, high-redshift object blended with a foreground galaxy would not be detected and reported in the catalog.
-For our CIB reconstruction, such information would be automatically incorporated the way it should be: since the red templates are slightly biased against, i.e., having negative density contract at the locations of the cosmic web at $z\lesssim0.1$, the blue, low-redshift templates need to compensate by receiving more weights.
+For our CIB reconstruction, such information would be automatically incorporated the way it should be: since the red templates are slightly biased against, i.e., having negative density contract at the locations of the cosmic web at $z\lesssim0.1$, the blue, low-redshift templates need to compensate by receiving higher weights.

 Figure~\ref{fig:LSSxRef2D} shows the 2D tomography $\Delta T_{LSS,C}$ for the 30 base LSS templates using the estimator with compensated filter (Equation~\ref{eq:12}), the same as that applied to SFD in Section~\ref{sec:extract_stats_SFD_2D}.
 Each panel in Figure~\ref{fig:LSSxRef2D} is analogous to the 2D plots in the lower B/C panels in Figure~\ref{fig:Summary} for SFD/CSFD.
 The color scale is linear and, for clarity, normalized to the minimum-to-maximum range of $\Delta T_{C}$ for each template separately.
 In this plot, we detect both the angular and redshift dependences of the clustering amplitudes, which encode a combination of information for the halo occupation and large-scale linear bias of the galaxies used in each template.
-In Figure~\ref{fig:LSSxRefBeamAug}, we further show the effect of the beam augmentation using 3 base sets as examples (ID 23, 12, and 18 in the top, middle, and bottom rows, respectively).
+In Figure~\ref{fig:LSSxRefBeamAug}, we further show the effect of the beam augmentation using three base sets as examples (ID 23, 12, and 18 in the top, middle, and bottom rows, respectively).
 From the left to right columns, the beam of these augmented templates increases.
 We see that the clustering amplitudes are also shifted to large angles accordingly, which is expected by construction.

 To this end, the 1D plus 2D cross-statistics for all LSS templates are obtained.
 This provides the necessary information for the CIB reconstruction in Section~\ref{sec:reconstruction}.